nuuuwan/news_lk3_data/README.md

 *2024-09-24 22:04:00* · [`adaderanalk`](https://www.adaderana.lk/news/102249/sri-lankas-new-president-dissolves-parliament) · `en`

-President Anura Kumara Dissanayake has signed the Extraordinary Gazette notification dissolving the Parliament of Sri Lanka effective from tonight (24).
+President Anura Kumara Dissanayake has signed the Extraordinary Gazette notification dissolving the Parliament of Sri Lanka effective from midnight today (24).

 The relevant Gazette notification has been sent to the Government Printer to be published, according to the President’s Media Division (PMD).

-◼️
+Dissanayake, leader of the People’s Liberation Front (JVP) and the National People’s Power (NPP) alliance, won a landslide victory over the weekend by beating 38 other candidates and garnering over 5.6 million or 42.3 per cent of the votes.

+During the election campaign, Dissanayake vowed to dissolve Parliament if he wins and call snap elections.
+The present Parliament’s five-year term ends in August next year.

+His party had just three lawmakers in Sri Lanka’s 225-member parliament.

+Dissanayake was sworn into office on Monday while he appointed academic and first-time lawmaker Harini Amarasuriya as the new prime minister on Tuesday, making her the third woman to be appointed to the post.

+...

 [Data](articles/f49e26e9.json)